kleros/archon/docs/_build/html/_sources/hashing.rst.txt

 Solidity uses a non standard implementation of the keccak-256 hashing algorithm.
 Therefore if we are using hashes produced by a smart contract we might need to validate using a custom hashing function.

+.. note:: In this example the custom hash function is a non-standard implementation of keccak-256 so it can still use the hashcode 0x1B.

 .. code-block:: javascript